pabloariasal/pabloariasal.github.io/_posts/2020-01-02-static-variable-initialization.md

 ## Solving The Static Initialization Order Fiasco

-There are multiple ways to solve the Static Initialization Order Fiasco.
-Encountering it, however, a symptom of poor software design directly violating principles like encapsulation, SRP, and separation of concerns.
-IMHO the best way to solve the static initialization order problem is to refactor the code to break the initialization dependency of globals across compilation units.
+Encountering the static initialization order fiasco is often a symptom of poor software design.
+IMHO the best way to solve it is by refactoring the code to break the initialization dependency of globals across compilation units.
+Make your modules self-contained and strive for constant initialization.

 If refactoring is not an option, one common solution is the [Initialization On First Use](https://isocpp.org/wiki/faq/ctors#static-init-order-on-first-use).
 The basic idea is to design your static variables that are not constant expressions (i.e. those that must be initialized at runtime) in a way that they are created *when they are accessed for the first time*.
 This approach uses a static local variable inspired by the [Meyer's Singleton](http://laristra.github.io/flecsi/src/developer-guide/patterns/meyers_singleton.html).
 With this strategy it is possible to control the time when static variables are initialized at runtime, avoiding use-before-init.